dhust/while-total/index.markdown

 # Directions
-Re-arrange the blocks so that the program asks the user to continuously enter numbers, adds them all up, and then stops asking when the total exceeds 20.
+Re-arrange the blocks so that the program asks the user to continuously enter numbers, adds them all up, and then stops asking when the total reaches or exceeds 20.

 # Code
 <div id="sortableTrash" class="sortable-code"></div>